lukeify/notes/Linux/LUKS Encryption.md

 - `-f` will find the first free loop device available for you.
 - `--show` will then print the name of that loop device.

-Now with the loop device is associated with the encrypted file, we can format its contents.
+Now with the loop device associated with the encrypted file, we can format its contents.
-This will product a warning indicating anything in the device will be overwritten, but this is okay since we generated the file with `dd` anyway.
+This will product a warning indicating anything in the device will be overwritten, but this is okay since we generated a meaningless file with `dd` anyway.

 Note that by default this command will use the `LUKS2` format: